ImayaDismas/awesome/README.md

-# youtube-library
+# awesome
-This a repo project that implements the newpipe library
+This a repo project that implements the newpipe library with a goal to extend the app to incorporate more things and features